 We have facilities in some cases now, reports of over 700% capacity.

-We now have strict orders of of silencing anybody that would normally talk about what is really happening, telling the American people about the truth of what's going on at the border, border patrols told you are to give no interviews and you're supposed to send every request to Washington.
+We now have strict orders of silencing anybody that would normally talk about what is really happening, telling the American people about the truth of what's going on at the border.

 We have no access.

-Uh that report ought to be concerning for everybody.
+That report ought to be concerning for everybody.

-Just like the reports about the cargo container Ships that we can't get a look in, you know, the ones with the small window and bars on the window, but we're told butterflies are on the wall.
+Just like the reports about the cargo container ships that we can't get a look in, you know, the ones with the small window and bars on the window, but we're told butterflies are on the wall.

 Okay, if they're so beautiful, let us in, let us see them.